ShaneQi/ZEGBot/README.md

 - sendChatAction

 Not all the methods are supported, checkout more details on [Telegram Bot API](https://core.telegram.org/bots/api#available-methods).

-## Known Bug

-- Some character, such as some emoji char, is expressed as surrogate pair and can't be decoded by PerfectLib v1.0.
-(Will be fixed in the next PerfectLib release version: [details](https://github.com/PerfectlySoft/Perfect/pull/173))

 ## License
 This project is licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).